(For english see below)

 When you reach the first mountain plateau you should turn around.
 Deep down below, you'll see Preikestolen Mountain Lodge and Lake Refsvatnet with its excellent bathing conditions and water sport activities.
 As you lift your gaze, you may catch a glimpse of Stavanger city peninsula in the far distance – beautiful!
 If you have a weak mind, this is the moment of truth: Right beside the track a zip-line – the second longest in Norway - offers an easy flight back to the starting point!
 An amazing experience – which will be the perfect finishing touch after you have taken the trip to Preikestolen, so save the airy hovering tour for the way back!

 The path that goes on from the viewing point is a wide and clear path through a landscape of pine trees and the occasional polished rock.
 No other tourist path in Norway is better marked than this one.
-On your way to the top you pass, among much other, some 40 distance markers telling you how far you have left until you reach Preikestolen, but also the distance back to the parking lot.
+On your way to the top you pass, among much other, 40 distance markers telling you how far you have left until you reach Preikestolen, but also the distance back to the parking lot.
 This makes it easy to divide both powers, food and refreshment breaks.
 Should you get so captured by the nature and your surroundings that you manage to go astray from the path, do not despair: Most missteps are marked with great stop signs that says: “STOP – you have now left the path to Preikestolen”.

 CROSSING THE MOOR